davecoll3/speak-ev/TESTING.md

     * The collapsible should display only the term name when closed and terms should be organised in alphabetical order.
     * The collapsible should open when selected.
     * When open, the collapsible should also display the alternative term name (if any), the term definition, and information on who posted the term and when it was last updated.
+    * Like and dislike buttons should be displayed just below the term definition.
     * When open, the collapsible should display 'Edit' and 'Delete' buttons.
     * The 'Edit' button should link to the edit term page while the 'Delete' button should trigger a modal asking if the user is sure that they want to delete the term.